 And the most crucial one – obtain PCI certifications.
-On average, this step is roughly estimated to run about $15,000.
+On average, this step will cost you about $15,000.

 So, as you can see, in addition to the complexity of the development itself, custom payment gateway development in general is not a piece of cake.
 With this in mind, we’d recommend you to consider the already existing solutions and build your own system on top of it.

 Although we recommend using an already-established payment gateway, sometimes already-established programs just don’t tick all the right boxes.
 In the event that you haven’t found a suitable payment solution, you can consider the option to develop your own, as Savvy.io, one of our recent customers, did.
 For Savvy.io, we developed a cryptocurrency wallet for supporting, receiving, keeping and exchanging cryptocurrency.